junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Torn apart.

 Like a tornado swept through the library.
 All the knowledge is still here, but so scattered, so broken, that he has to put them back, piece by piece, page by page, reading each one of them, putting them back in order, then moving on to the next.
-Each piece might come from a far too different topic, a different book, a different area of the brain.
-He takes the page, walks to the correct shelf, puts them between the covers, then walks back, and does the same again for the next one.
+Each page might come from a far too different topic, a different book, a different area of the brain.
+He takes the page, walks to the correct shelf, places it between the covers, then walks back, and does the same again for the next one.
 Over and over again.

 "*It took everything to get me here.*" Cas had already told him that, back then, in the hospital, hadn't he?
 But Dean didn't listen, he just, couldn't understand.
 Dean winces, wondering what had distracted him at that time, how he could let that statement slip past without really asking, "*What happened?*" Then he remembers.
-He was angry, back then, so angry that all he could think of was snapping at Cas, telling him to "button up his coat and help them take down the Leviathans," because he was thinking, that was all his fault.
+He was angry, back then, so angry that all he could think about was snapping at Cas, telling him to "button up his coat and help them take down the Leviathans," because he was thinking, that was all his fault.
 All the while Cas was in here, inside his own head, going round and round, piecing himself back together.
 Piece by piece.
+With no help.

 "I'm sorry," says Cas.